moodlehu/moodle-mod_etherpadlite/README.md

 On the github page you'll find all information you need, to install the server: https://github.com/ether/etherpad-lite

-We recommend to use not less than the etherpad-lite version 1.2.7
+We recommend to use the etherpad-lite version 1.2.7

 It's also recommended to use the latest stable release of nodejs (http://nodejs.org/)

-	we are using nodejs 0.6.12, installed over apt-get for our productive server.
-But we test new ep-lite versions always with this node version, before updating productive
+*we are using nodejs 0.6.12, installed over apt-get for our productive server.
+But we test new ep-lite versions always with this node version, before updating productive*

 When you want, that the server is only accessible via Moodle, then i recommend to install ep_remove_embed over the ep-lite admin interface.
 This removes the embed link.<br>
 *To access the admin area, uncomment the user section in settings.json*